Cushione/photora/README.md

 ## Explore Page
 ![Explore Page](docs/features/explore.png)
 - The explore page allows any user to explore new content.
-- The page shows all the posts except posts from themselves and members the user does not follow.
+- This page shows all the posts except posts from the authors themselves and members the author already follows.
 - The explore page uses one of the pages that use the Post List component to display the result.

 ## Liked Page